janejryu6318/Omnifood-Project/README.md

 ## 🌐 Web Development Project

-I created my personal portfolio website to showcase my current and future projects in a structured and visually appealing way.
-This repository contains two versions of my portfolio:
+This repository showcases my personal portfolio website, designed to present my current and future projects in a professional manner.

+It contains two versions of my portfolio:

-1. **Custom Portfolio Website** – Built from scratch, incorporating modern web development best practices.
+1. **Custom Portfolio Website** (`Jane's Website/`)
+   - Built from scratch using modern web development techniques.
-2. **Learning Project** – Developed while learning HTML and CSS, based on structured tutorials and coursework.

-By working on these projects, I gained hands-on experience in responsive design, accessibility, and front-end development.
+   - Implements responsive design for seamless viewing on all devices.
+   - Follows best practices for HTML, CSS, and accessibility.

+2. **Omnifood Project** (`Omnifood/`)
+   - A guided project developed as part of my HTML and CSS learning journey.
+   - Based on the **Build Responsive Real-World Websites with HTML and CSS** course on Udemy.
+   - Covers key front-end concepts such as flexbox, grid, and animations.

+These projects have helped me gain hands-on experience in front-end web development, including layout structuring, styling, and user experience design.

 ---

 ## 📂 Repository Structure

-- `Jane's Website/`: Custom Portfolio Website
+- `Jane's Website/` - My custom-built portfolio website.
-- `Omnifood/`: Omnifood Project from Udemy
+- `Omnifood/` - The Omnifood project from Udemy’s web development course.

+Each folder contains source files, assets, and structured code demonstrating different aspects of website creation.

 ---